-As a result of the last Management Review (2020), all PCT processes were reviewed, and the Institutional Strategy Department worked on drafting new flowcharts for all RO, ISA and IPEA processes.
+As a result of the last 2020 Management Review (2020), all PCT processes were reviewed, and the Institutional Strategy Department worked on drafting new flowcharts for all RO, ISA and IPEA processes.
 This activity led to the development of a PCT improvement plan, where several opportunities for improvement were identified and for which action plans were generated.
 The plan was implemented in april 2021.
+Since then, minor corrections and adjustments were carried out on these flowcharts as a response to findings disclosed in internal and/or external audit reports, as agreed during the correspondent management reviews.

-- b) Quality Policy, as well as Quality Objectives, are considered as the entry information for the management review; hence, they shall be reviewed at least once every 12 months by top management where they might be improved, if necessary. - c) The Quality Objectives are communicated to the staff by the management representative, who reinforces the importance of these objectives.
+b) Quality Policy, as well as Quality Objectives, are considered as the entry information for the management review; hence, they shall be reviewed at least once every 12 months by top management where they might be improved, if necessary.

+c) The Quality Objectives are communicated to the staff by the management representative, who reinforces the importance of these objectives.
 These objectives are also available in a shared directory in INAPI's servers where they can be consulted by any staff member concerned.